There is breaking news out there, ladies and gentlemen.

 That Reagan did not support tax increases for the rich.

-Do I have to do and the answer is yes, because those people keep spreading the lie, and they have the media, and they're doing it in schools at all levels.
+And the answer is yes, because those people keep spreading the lie and they have the media and they're doing it in schools at all levels.

-And yeah, I have to keep countering the lies because that's all they have, and that's all they use, and that's all they employ.
+And yeah, I have to keep countering the lies because that's all they have and that's all they use and that's all they employ.

 And they do have to be countered.